2022 Petit Le Mans: Background

 The event marked the 25th anniversary of the first Petit Le Mans, held in 1998.
 The winners of the race's inaugural running, Eric van de Poele, Wayne Taylor and Emmanuel Collard, served as grand marshals for the 2022 event.

 The race was initially feared to be threatened by Hurricane Ian, with serious concerns expressed early in the preceding week that the storm could threaten the race's running.
 However, with the changing course of the storm, high winds early in the weekend proved the only major effect on the event's 25th running.

 On September 21, 2022, IMSA released the latest technical bulletin outlining Balance of Performance for the event.
 No changes were made to cars in any of the four classes eligible for BoP adjustments.

+Heading into the final race of the season, Filipe Albuquerque and Ricky Taylor led the DPi Drivers' Championship with 3066 points; the duo held a 19 point advantage over Tom Blomqvist and Oliver Jarvis.
+In LMP2, John Farano led the Drivers' Championship with 1640 points; 33 ahead of Ryan Dalziel and Dwight Merriman.
+With 1716 points, Jon Bennett and Colin Braun led the Drivers' Championship by 83 points over Gar Robinson.
+Matt Campbell and Mathieu Jaminet led the GTD Pro Drivers' Championship with 3173 points, 265 points ahead of Antonio García and Jordan Taylor.
+In GTD, Roman De Angelis led the Drivers' Championship with 2630 points; 45 points ahead of Stevan McAleer in second position followed by Ryan Hardwick and Jan Heylen with 2573 points.
+Acura, Porsche, and BMW were leading their respective Manufactures' Championships while Wayne Taylor Racing, PR1/Mathiasen Motorsports, CORE Autosport, Pfaff Motorsports, and Heart of Racing Team each led their own Teams' Championships.

 The event also preceded an IMSA-sanctioned joint test for the LMDh entries, attended by Acura, BMW, and Cadillac.
 Of the 2023 LMDh manufacturers, Porsche were the only entrant that did not take part.